Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Method

 \subsection{Metric-Guided Penalization}

-We propose to incorporate the cost matrix $D$ into a regularization term in order to encourage the prototypes to organize in the embedding space $\Omega$ in a manner that is consistent with the finite metric defined by $D$.
-Since sample representations are attracted to their respective prototypes in \eqref{eq:ldata_long}, this regularization also affects the embedding network. \paragraph{Scale-Free Distortion} As described in \citet{de2018representation}, the distortion of a mapping $k \mapsto \pi_k$ between the finite metric space $(\cK, D)$ and the continuous metric space $(\Omega,d)$ can be defined as:
+We propose to incorporate the cost matrix $D$ into a regularization term in order to encourage the prototypes' positions in the embedding space $\Omega$ to be consistent with the finite metric defined by $D$.
+Since the sample representations are attracted to their respective prototypes in \eqref{eq:ldata_long}, such regularization will also affect the embedding network. \paragraph{Metric Distortion} As described in \citet{de2018representation}, the distortion of a mapping $k \mapsto \pi_k$ between the finite metric space $(\cK, D)$ and the continuous metric space $(\Omega,d)$ can be defined as the average relative difference between distances in the source and target space:

-If the prototypes $\pi$ define a low-distortion mapping, their pairwise distances $d$ are close to the misclassification costs defined by $D$.
-Consequently, for a sample $x_n$ of true class $k$ to be misclassified with a high cost class $l$ (with high $D[k,l]$), the distance between the representation $f(x_n)$ and the correct prototype $\pi_k$ must be large.
-In contrast, errors with a lower cost can take place with a smaller erroneous offset.
-Therefore, prototypes arrangements with low distortion may be less prone to high-cost misclassifications, and thus be advantageous in terms of AC.
+We argue that a network $(f,\pi)$ trained to minimize $\Ldata$ and whose prototypes $\pi$ have a low distortion with respect to $D$ should produce errors with low hierarchical costs.
+To understand the intuition behind this idea, let us consider a sample $x_n$ of true class $k$ and misclassified as class $l$.
+This tells us that the distance between $f(x_n)$ and $\pi_l$ is small.
+If $k$ and $l$ have a high cost according to $D$, and since $k\mapsto \pi_k$ is of low distortion, then $d(\pi_k,\pi_l)$ must be large.
+The triangular inequality tells us that $d(f(x_n),\pi_k) \geq d(\pi_k,\pi_l) - d(f(x_n),\pi_l)$, and consequently that $d(f(x_n), \pi_k)$ must be large as well, which contradicts that $(f,\pi)$ minimizes $\Ldata$.

-However, achieving low-distortion also imposes a specific scale on the distances between prototypes in the embedding space.
-This scale may conflict with the second term of $\Ldata$ which encourages distances between embeddings and unrelated prototypes to be as large as possible.
+\paragraph{Scale-Free Distortion} For a prototype arrangement $\pi$ to have a small distortion with respect to a finite metric $D$ as defined in \equaref{eq:disto}, the distance between prototypes must correspond to the distance between classes.
+This imposes a specific scale on the distances between prototypes in the embedding space.
+This scale may conflict with the second term of $\Ldata$ which encourages the distance between embeddings and unrelated prototypes to be as large as possible.
 Therefore, lower distortion may also cause lower precision.
-To remove this imposed scaling, we introduce a scale-independent formulation of the distortion:
+To remove this conflicting incentive, we introduce a scale-independent formulation of the distortion \eqref{eq:scalefree} where $s \cdot \pi$ are the scaled prototypes, whose coordinates in $\Omega$ are multiplied by a scalar factor $s$.
+As shown in the appendix, $\text{disto}^{\text{scale-free}}$ can be efficiently computed algorithmically.